madmachineio/docs/docs/base/boards/swiftio-feather.md

 **RESET**: restart the code when the RESET pin is set to low.

+**VBAT**: it is internally connected to the LiPo battery connector.
+You can use it to power other devices.

+**VUSB**: it is internally connected to the USB port.
+You can use it to power other devices.

 **Vcoin**: button cell can power the RTC through the Vcoin pin when there is no power supply.

+**EN**: it is used to power down your board.
+It can be useful when the board is embedded in other devices.

+**B0/B1**: the two pins are reserved for bootloader update.

 ## By the way